-51. Third-party funding Is third-party funding permitted in your jurisdiction?
+Is third-party funding permitted in your jurisdiction?
 If so, are there any rules governing its use?

-Spanish arbitration laws and civil procedure rules do not refer to third-party funding; however, there are no laws that apply to arbitration or civil procedure prohibiting third-party funding.
+Spanish arbitration laws and civil procedure rules do not refer to third-party funding.
+However, there are no laws that apply to arbitration or civil procedure prohibiting third-party funding.
 Some funders are providing financial support to arbitration claims in Spain and have established offices in Spain for this purpose.
 The practitioners' consensus is that third-party funding should be accepted.
-However, the lack of legal framework or court decisions on the matter creates uncertainties regarding the consequences of third-party funding in related matters, such as security for costs, awards of costs against third-party funders or valid assignment of claims to the funder.
+Nevertheless, the lack of legal framework or court decisions on the matter creates uncertainties regarding the consequences of third-party funding in related matters, such as security for costs, awards of costs against third-party funders or valid assignment of claims to the funder.

-The updated Code of Best Practices in Arbitration launched by the Club Español de Arbitraje (see Question 4) addresses this issue and provides that any party that receives funds from a third-party funder must inform the arbitrators and the other party thereof and reveal the identity of the third-party funder in its statement of claim or statement of defence or within a reasonable period of time, if the funding takes place at a later stage.
+The updated Code of Best Practices in Arbitration launched by the Spanish Arbitration Club addresses this issue and provides that any party that receives funds from a third-party funder must inform the arbitrators and the other party thereof and disclose the identity of the third-party funder in its statement of claim or statement of defence or within a reasonable period of time, if the funding takes place at a later stage.
 The arbitrators may request further information to the party concerned, who may suppress confidentiality provisions or the economic terms of the transaction.